About Mac to Windows folder sharing

 Note: starting with Parallels Desktop 17, the entire home folder is no longer shared with Windows by default, only selected folders, like Desktop, Documents, Downloads, etc.

-To enable this feature, open the virtual machine's configuration, and click Options > Sharing > Share Mac > check the Share Mac user folders with Windows.
+To enable this feature, open the virtual machine's configuration, and click Options > Sharing > Share Mac > check Mirror Mac and Windows user folders.

 There, you can select which Mac user folders will be shared.